 Often found growing along roadside ditches and other humble places, these flowers have enchanted poets for centuries.
 I found these poppies growing along the side of the Camino Francis in northern Spain, the ditches in many places were lined with them.

-The challenge of re-creating an impressionist’s painting; first was the weather, we are headed into autumn here, those white puffy clouds were not available the day of our photoshoot, and because of the overcast conditions my images doesn’t have the strong shadows of Mr. Monet’s painting.
+The challenge of re-creating an impressionist’s painting; first was the weather, we are headed into autumn here, those white puffy clouds were not available the day of our photo shoot, and because of the overcast conditions, my images don’t have the strong shadows of Mr. Monet’s painting.
 I did use a neutral density filter for a longer exposure, that helped to re-recreate the softness of the image, but too long an exposure, and we did do some much longer exposures) meant the image was too soft for my liking.
-But this softness might be something I have to get use to if I am going to re-create/remake anymore of his work, and he has an amazing collection that would be fun to explore this way!
+But this softness might be something I have to get used to if I am going to re-create/remake anymore of his work, and he has an amazing collection that would be fun to explore this way!

 How do you think I did, straight from the camera?
-Do you have a favourite painter you would like to pay homage to and re-create their inspiring picture?
+Do you have a favorite painter you would like to pay homage to and re-create their inspiring picture?